Panyijiar County, Unity State

 A 2019 market study revealed that communities in Panyijiar traditionally relied on community structures to obtain resources such as food when food and economic insecurity were prevalent (Mercy Corps 2019).
 However, as resources have been depleted due to ongoing insecurity, traders are becoming more stringent in working with customers who are able to engage in cash-based transactions.
 As a result, people in the county have increasingly relied on humanitarian aid to support their households.

 Food insecurity has been a consistent problem in the county, with the county’s IDP population being particularly affected.
 By 2017, the county was at risk of experiencing famine similar to neighbouring Leer County, due to hindered access for humanitarian organizations to provide food distributions.
 Since then, the return of humanitarian organizations and increased humanitarian interventions in the area have increased access to food.
-However, Panyijiar continues to experience emergency levels (IPC level 4) of food insecurity in a November 2022 IPC projection, and these levels were predicted to continue throughout the first half of 2023.
+However, Panyijiar continues to experience crisis levels (IPC level 3) of food insecurity in a November 2024 IPC projection, and these levels were predicted to continue through March 2025 before deteriorating to emergency (IPC level 4) levels in April to July 2025.
 During both the latter months of 2022 and throughout the first two quarters of 2023 at least 25% of households in Panyijiar were expected to meet between 25% and 50% of their caloric needs from humanitarian food assistance.

-The county headquarters is located in Panyijiar Payam.
-The Nile River and its swamps are the main transport routes for commercial goods and human mobility in and out of Panyijiar County., and Development has been hindered by both the functional remoteness of the area and decades of conflict.
+The county headquarters is located in Panyijiar in what is sometimes known locally as Chuk Payam.
+The Nile River and its swamps are the main transport routes for commercial goods and human mobility in and out of Panyijiar County.
+Development has been hindered by both the functional remoteness of the area and decades of conflict.

-Panyijiar County is home to eight (8) Early Childhood Development centres, forty-eight (48) primary schools and three secondary schools: Ganyliel Secondary, Panyijiar Secondary and Nyal Secondary located in Ganyliel, Kol and Nyal payams respectively.
+Panyijiar County is home to thirty-one (31) Early Childhood Development centres, fifty-seven (57) primary schools, and four (4) secondary schools: Ganyliel Secondary and Mary Peter Secondary in Ganyliel Payam and, Nyal Secondary in Nyal, and Panyijiar Secondary in Khol Payam.
 School infrastructure in the county was badly affected by the government decision to stop financially supporting schools located in opposition areas during the South Sudanese civil war.

-According to OCHA’s Humanitarian Needs Overview for 2023, there are 96,208 people in Panyijiar County with humanitarian needs (compared to 93,700 in 2021), which represents 80% of the estimated population for the county reported in the HNO.
-Needs are particularly severe in the areas of protection and child protection, and as Oxfam noted in 2019, 71% of girls are married before the age of 18.
+According to OCHA’s 2025 Humanitarian Needs Overview, there are an estimated 91,591 people in need in Panyijiar County, which represents approximately 73% of the county’s total population reported by OCHA for 2025.
+For comparison, in 2024, OCHA reported that there were an estimated 97,216 people in need in Panyijiar County, of whom 64,488 were non-displaced people, with the remainder comprising IDPs and returnees.
+According to OCHA’s Humanitarian Needs Overview for 2023, there were 96,208 people in Panyijiar County with humanitarian needs (compared to 93,700 in 2021), which represented 80% of the estimated population for the county reported in the HNO that year.
+Needs have for many years been particularly severe in the areas of protection and child protection, and as Oxfam noted in 2019, 71% of girls are married before the age of 18.

 Panyijiar County received a significant influx of IDPs during the onset of fighting in 2013, particularly to Ganyliel town, Nyal town, and their surrounding islands.
 By the end of December 2015, an estimated 2,500-3,500 IDPs were living in the swamps northeast of Nyal town alone.
 For example, by June 2014, local authorities say approximately 2,000 IDPs from Panyijiar had arrived in Rumbek Centre County.
 The two communities reportedly had good relations historically, although cattle raids from Lakes State have been reported.
 In 2015, IDPs fleeing from the fighting in Mayendit and Leer arrived in Panyijiar, placing additional stress on existing infrastructure and services.

-In 2021, Panyijiar was recognized as a flood-affected county by the Emergency Response Coordination Center.
+In 2021, Panyijiar was recognized as a flood-affected county by the Emergency Response Coordination Centre.
 The slow recession of the 2020 floodwaters coupled with the onset of seasonal rainfall in July 2021 led to flooding that affected at least 31,245 people.
 The flooding destroyed livelihoods, shelter, markets, and infrastructure while worsening the already precarious humanitarian situation.
+During the past four years, severe floods have continued to affect residents of Payijiar, leading to poor crop harvests and the depletion of livestock.
+By 2023 and inter-agency assessment reported that a majority of survey respondents (69%) said that WFP general food distributions provided their main source of food (IRNA 2023).

 Payams: Panyijiar (County HQ), Ganyiel, Kol, Mayom, Nyal, Pachaar, Pachak, Pachienjok, Thoarnhoum, Tiap